clairton/unoapi-cloud/README.md

 Comercial version is available:

+- config by number connection
+- many webhooks by number connection
 - queue and process messages
 - persist session in database
 - persist contacts, groups and messages in database